cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 |

 #.
-We provide basic interface (how to read robot velocity, how to obtain target velocity) and student need to write a new reward function
+Write a reward function that makes Pupper move forward in the PUPPER WALK cell
-#. deploy in sim
+#.
+Reload the environment, and train Pupper to walk in sim
+#.
+Pupper should take around 10-15 minutes to train.

 DELIVERABLE: What terms are included in your reward functions?
-What coefficeints did you use?
+What coefficients did you use?
 How did you come up with these terms and what was their desired effect?
 Why might this policy perform poorly on the physical robot?

-Step 4.
-Domain Randomization
+DELIVERABLE: Visualize Pupper's progress every ~100 episodes.
+How does Pupper look 100 episodes in?
+How does this relate to the reward you coded?
+DELIVERABLE: Screen recording of stand-up in simulation

+Step 5.
+Reward tuning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html